Easter Weekend 7th April – 9th April 2023

 Compulsory & Subject to Passing Scrutineering:

 - Boat having a minimum hull length of, 10ft for one man, &, 12ft for two man.
 If a participant can satisfy officials before the event that their craft is sea-worthy at a smaller size, then, special approval may be given.
 Mitigation such as extra buoyancy or crew reduction during high risk stages, or a dedicated support boat will be needed.
-Application for such special approval must be made well prior to the regatta.
+Application for such special approval must be made well prior to the adventure.
 It will be up to the Skipper to show the Scrutineer evidence of your special approval.

-- Seagull Outboard
+- Outboard motor 8hp max

-- A clearly written number of 3x digits 25cm tall (duct tape lettering is ideal)
+- A clearly written number of 3-qty digits 25cm tall, duct tape ideal, avoid 111 & 777

 - Cellphone with texting in a waterproof bag or container.
-You’ll be required to demonstrate you can both send & receive texts

-- 2x starter ropes
+- 2-qty starter ropes

 - Lifejacket appropriate for every person on the boat.
 These MUST be worn, & fit properly